 Is Chocolate Healthy?

 Heck yes!
 Unsweetened cacao and cocoa powder are loaded with natural energy, antioxidants and anti-inflammatory properties.
-Be sure to read your ingredients to ensure you're buying 100% cacao or cocoa with no additives (because you don't need them!).
+Read your ingredients to ensure you’re buying 100% cacao or cocoa with no additives (because you don’t need them!).

-Also, if you are sensitive to caffeine, then be sure to enjoy this hot chocolate smoothie in the morning to capitalize on the natural energy and still sleep soundly at night.
+Also, if you are sensitive to caffeine, then enjoy this hot chocolate smoothie in the morning to capitalize on the natural energy and still sleep soundly at night.

 How to Make a Warm Green Smoothie

 While the phrase ‘warm green smoothie’ might sound odd, you have to try one!
 They still have all the plants we crave, just wrapped in a warm mug.
 Here are a few tips when making a warm smoothie:

 - Don’t use frozen ingredients.
 This is the perfect time to use fresh fruits and veggies.